moby/moby/docs/userguide/storagedriver/overlayfs-driver.md

 created in the "upperdir".
 This has the same effect as a whiteout file and effectively masks the existence of the directory in the image's "lowerdir".

+- **Renaming directories**.
+Calling `rename(2)` for a directory is allowed only when both of the source and the destination path are on the top layer.
+Otherwise, it returns `EXDEV` ("cross-device link not permitted").

+So your application has to be designed so that it can handle `EXDEV` and fall back to a "copy and unlink" strategy.

 ## Configure Docker with the `overlay`/`overlay2` storage driver

 To configure Docker to use the `overlay` storage driver your Docker host must be